orlovskyjavaprofi/jobmanager2020AngularVersion/README.md

 Would you like participate in project and wish to know scrum stories so far then ask me via https://www.xing.com/profile/Alexander_Orlovsky or linkedin https://www.linkedin.com/in/alexanderorlovsky/ or trough my page www.javaprofide.de  so you can alway reach me via given sites! ;)

 This project licensed under LGPL more read here https://www.gnu.org/licenses/old-licenses/lgpl-2.1

+Do you want to know more about this project ?
+Then watch this youtube presentation: https://youtu.be/4Pxfwtuf51M